relution-io/relution-sdk-sample-auth/README.md

 √ Running dev server:  http://localhost:8100
 ````
-and your default browser is open with the 'http://localhost:8100' and you can see your app.
+open your default browser with http://localhost:8100' and you can see your app.

-Step 2 is available
+Checkout Step 2:
 ```bash
 git checkout -f step-2
 ```

 ###3.
-Installation Relution-SDK and initialization
+Getting your Relution-SDK

-Please install the relution-sdk over npm with the following command
+Please install the Relution-SDK over npm with the following command
 ```bash
 > relution-sample-auth/client: npm i -S https://github.com/relution-io/relution-sdk
 ```

-Now open your ``` client/app/app.ts ``` , it looks like this:
+Now open the file ``` client/app/app.ts ```, it looks like this:

 ```javascript
 import {Component} from '@angular/core';